 Temporary reintroduction of border controls

 Since 2015, in the wake of the migration crisis, as well as the increase of cross-border terrorist threats, a number of Schengen states reintroduced internal border controls.
-These controls were prolonged on a number of occasions, most recently until 30 April 2018 - in the case of France - and until 12 May 2018 - in the case of Austria, Denmark, Germany, Sweden and Norway.
+These controls were prolonged on a number of occasions and in some countries have applied ever since.

 Slovenian S&D member Tanja Fajon is the MEP responsible for the revision of the Schengen borders code.
 Speaking at the civil liberties committee hearing, she said: “Internal border controls should not be politically driven.
 The governments should stop these measures as soon as possible.”

 Portuguese EPP member Carlos Coelho said: “Schengen has been turned into the scapegoat of the failures of security and asylum policy.”
 However, Finnish ECR MEP Jussi Halla-Aho defended the internal controls: “There are very few alternatives to internal border checks if we want to reduce secondary and other irregular movement.”

 More than 1.25 billion journeys are made within the Schengen area every year.